iszczesniak/cpp/memory/index.md

 created directly (i.e., with the constructor elided) in the location of the function parameter.

-# Return value optimization
+# Return by value

 A result can be returned by a function directly in its destination, e.g., a variable to which the result is assigned.
-The idea is to create the result in its destination, so that it doesn't have to be copied or moved there.
-This is known as the return value optimization (RVO).
-RVO tries to elide constructors when returning a result by value.
+The idea is to create the result in its destination, so that it doesn't have to be copied or moved there, i.e., to elide constructors.  **When returning by value, constructor elision requires the modern call convention.**

+This functionality is a C++17 feature, but prior to C++17 it was known as the return value optimization (RVO), because it was an optional feature of a compiler optimizer.
+Since C++17, the copy and move constructors can be unavailable if they are elided, and therefore the following code is valid for C++17 (GCC option `-std=c++17`), but not for C++14 (GCC option `-std=c++14`):

+{% highlight c++ %}
+{% include_relative rvo_or_not.cc %}
+{% endhighlight %}

-RVO not always can take place, because of technical reasons.
+This functionality not always can take place, because of technical reasons.
 First, because we return data, which has to be created prior to deciding which data exactly to return:

 {% highlight c++ %}
 {% include_relative rvo_no1.cc %}